chidimo/Express-API-Template-With-MongoDB/tutorial.md

 `mkdir express-api-template`

-Navigate into the newly created directory with
+Navigate into the newly created directory with the command

 `cd express-api-template`